emepetres/kaggle-ps-s3e1/README.md

 NOTES

-* The best model performing so far is CatBoost
+* The best model without tuning is catboost, but LightGBP performs better after tuning
 * Adding the original dataset, with a new column indicating its origin, improves the performance by 0.045!
+* Localization feat engineering is key, but not all features give improvements

 Ideas to obtain the best model: